now-is/chicommons-maps/web/README.md

 | Delete Existing Coop | ![](./img/DeleteOperation_Proposal.png) | ![](./img/DeleteOperation_ReviewRejected.png) | ![](./img/DeleteOperation_ReviewApproved.png) |

 ## Testing
 Tests are stored in the [directory/tests](./directory/tests/) directory using Python's `unittest` framework with additional add-ins from Django and Django Rest Framework.
 Tests can be run via Django's [manage.py](./manage.py) script.
+If using Development Mode via Docker, you can access manage.py via `docker exec -it web-dev /bin/bash`.
+If using Production Mode via Docker, you can access manage.py via `docker exec -it web-prod /bin/bash`.

 Run all tests:
 ```